garethr/garethr.dev/content/posts/running-tekton-in-a-github-action.md

 If you don't like the idea of hiding all of that YAML and bash behind some more YAML and a Docker image then please don't look at how most software works :)

 The above example also has at least one more flaw.
-If you take a look at the `TaskRun` soec, it's actually testing code from a different repository rather than this one.
+If you take a look at the `TaskRun` spec, it's actually testing code from a different repository rather than this one.
 Now Actions happily provides the relevant details as environment variables, namely `GITHUB_REPOSITORY` and `GITHUB_SHA`.
 With a bit of `envsubst` or `sed` you could swap in the relevant local values into the `TaskRun` template.